| The Model 66-7 2½-inch |

 The two piece barrel was developed by Herb Belin, S&W Handgun Product Manager for the X-Frame 500 to add strength for the big new cartridge it fires.
 A conventional S&W barrel is supported only at the barrel/frame interface with a crush fit while the two piece is supported at both ends.
 Since the interface at the forcing cone is not stressed it is also stronger there.
 The better accuracy is an additional benefit.

 I don't know if I'll keep this gun.
-It has the lock, the profile isn't the classic 19 and 66 profile and the muzzle was counter-bored.
+It has the lock, the profile isn't the classic 19 and 66 profile and the muzzle has the counter-bored appearance.
 That all bugs me a bit, particularly the lock.
 What I'd really like to have is the 3" version of this gun, before the lock and MIM parts.

 Thanks for the info, I recently purchased the exact same gun but mine was re-sold by an Australian Police Department.
 I had never seen the barrel like this before, I had an original Model 66 and I wasn't quite sure about the differences.